Posted in Mental Health Tips, Study Tips & Techniques

 Posted in Slice of Life, Speeches, Study Tips & Techniques, Testimonials

-Below is a list of my video messages for the retakers, recorded at different time/dates.
+Below is a list of my video messages for the retakers, recorded at different times/dates.
 Please watch at least one, preferably all.

 Message #1 https://www.facebook.com/363592617104919/videos/920115165039713